 Finite-sample average treatment effect

-• Consider that the sample and the potential outcome are fixed, while the treatment assignment is random.
+• Assignment-based uncertainty: The sample and the potential outcome are fixed, while the treatment assignment is random.

 Estimator for the finite-sample average treatment effect